-See Case Study 2 below See Case Siliny / Deloy 1
+See Case Study 2 below

-Cost Effective Choices in secondary care, including work in Outpatients

-Assumptions, including investment requirements to deliver

-Use of Cost Effective Choices (CEC) in secondary "boosts" the use of these drugs in primary care

-The secondary care outpatientprescribing project is currently auditing compliance with NI Formulary, CEC, and the use of generic prescribing within outpatients across all Trusts as this may have an impact on prescribing choices in primary care

-The outcome data will provide assurances regarding compliance across the primary -secondary care interface and may identify key actions points to ensure prescribing is in line with the aforementioned regional standards

-This outpatient work, if implemented at scale, would need a resource to support audit

-Details of activities planned/ required to deliver savings

-Local and regional procurement processes ensure that only the CEC is purchased in all Trusts, unless there are valid clinical reasons to purchase an alternative.
-This ensures that all inpatients will receive the CEC during their inpatient stay and on discharge A report has been developed to show % adherence within Trusts to CEC, which is reviewed, and action taken as necessary

-QIP methodology has been employed to track the up-take of CEC

-A regional group has been set up by DOH to review secondary care outpatient prescribing:

-- All Trusts and HSCB are represented on the group - At each meeting a speciality area is selected - Between meetings each Trust representative audits 50 Patient Centre letters selected randomly from an agreed week of that specialities outpatient clinics - The results from the audit are brought back to the next meeting along with ideas/actions being taken to address any issues identified by that Trust.
-(It should be noted that the results for ENT clinics showed a high compliance with CEC, with marginal efficiencies) - COMPASS reports per LCG are under development and will be used to track impact of clinician engagement in each LCG area
+Cost Effective Choices in secondary care, including work in Outpatients Assumptions, including investment requirements to deliver Details of activities planned/ required to deliver savings Risks & challenges to deliver requirements to deliver Use of Cost Effective Choices (CEC) in secondary "boosts" the use of these drugs in primary care The secondary care outpatient- prescribing project is currently auditing compliance with NI Formulary, CEC, and the use of generic prescribing within outpatients across all Trusts as this may have an impact on prescribing choices in primary care The outcome data will provide assurances regarding compliance across the primary -secondary care interface and may identify key actions points to ensure prescribing is in line with the aforementioned regional standards This outpatient work, if implemented at scale, would need a resource to support audit required to deliver savings Local and regional procurement processes ensure that only the CEC is purchased in all Trusts, unless there are valid clinical reasons to purchase an alternative.
+This ensures that all inpatients will receive the CEC during their inpatient stay and on discharge A report has been developed to show % adherence within Trusts to CEC, which is reviewed, and action taken as necessary QIP methodology has been employed to track the up-take of CEC A regional group has been set up by DOH to review secondary care outpatient prescribing: All Trusts and HSCB are represented on the group At each meeting a speciality area is selected Between meetings each Trust representative audits 50 Patient Centre letters selected randomly from an agreed week of that specialities outpatient clinics The results from the audit are brought back to the next meeting along with ideas/actions being taken to address any issues identified by that Trust.
+(It should be noted that the results for ENT clinics showed a high compliance with CEC, with marginal efficiencies) COMPASS reports per LCG are under development and will be used to track impact of clinician engagement in each LCG area deliverThe availability of the CEC <brand a="" few="" for="" has<br="" products=""></brand> not been consistentOngoing price fluctuations mean that some CECs become less advantageous over timeLack of electronic prescribing in outpatients.
+Manual Recommendation to Prescribe Letters means time-consuming paper based audits Use of NIECR for confirmation of audit decisions is currently being checkedLack of pharmacist outpatient resource to scale up audit work, however a DoH transformation bid for a project manager may assist with this workIn addition, there is no scope for decision support at point of prescribingNot all prescribing originates in outpatients, so it is essential for the success of the 'Boost' project that CECs are effectively promoted in both primary and secondary care.
+This will ensure that variation in the uptake of CEC in primary care is minimisedTo achieve savings in primary care, CEC need to be prescribed by brand.
+This

-Risks & challenges to deliver

-The availability of the CEC brand for a few products has not been consistent

-Ongoing price fluctuations mean that some CECs become less advantageous over time

-Lack of electronic prescribing in outpatients.
-Manual Recommendation to Prescribe Letters means time-consuming paper based audits Use of NIECR for confirmation of audit decisions is currently being checked

-Lack of pharmacist outpatient resource to scale up audit work, however a DoH transformation bid for a project manager may assist with this work

-In addition, there is no scope for decision support at point of prescribing

-Not all prescribing originates in outpatients, so it is essential for the success of the 'Boost' project that CECs are effectively promoted in both primary and secondary care.
-This will ensure that variation in the uptake of CEC in primary care is minimised

-To achieve savings in primary care, CEC need to be prescribed by brand.
-This conflicts with Trusts' Generic